 Error: “Login Failed – Cannot validate SAML token.”

-Cause: Signature validation certificate used to sign the ADFS SAML response does not match what is in the SAML Administration module of the website.
+Cause: The signature validation certificate used to sign the ADFS SAML response does not match what is in the SAML Administration module of the website.
 This occurs when the ADFS Signing certificate on your ADFS server is renewed.

-Fix: Update Signature Verification Certificate in the SAML Administration module of your CivicEngage website.
-If you need any assistance performing these steps, please reach out to CivicEngage Technical Support.
+Fix: Update Signature Verification Certificate in the SAML Administration module of your CivicEngage Central website.
+If you need any assistance performing these steps, please reach out to CivicEngage Central Technical Support.